Public Health Information (9).png

 Where to Get Naloxone

-Naloxone Kit.jpegNaloxone is available at pharmacies without a prescription.
+Naloxone Kit.jpegNaloxone is available over the counter at pharmacies without a prescription.
 There might still be a cost, even with insurance.
 Naloxone kits are also available for free at all 17 Phoenix Public Library Locations.
-In each kit there are two doses of NARCAN nasal spray, a pair of gloves and an English and Spanish instruction pamphlet.
 To find naloxone near you, visit: NaloxoneAZ Home Page - NaloxoneAZ

 Naloxone can also be obtained for free from various community organizations.
-Please visit Sonoran Prevention Works to order naloxone for free by mail or see a list of locations for free distribution in the community.
+Please visit Sonoran Prevention Works or Substance Use Coalition Leaders of Arizona to order naloxone for free by mail or see a list of locations for free distribution in the community.

 Opioid Overdose Symptoms